Rul1an/llm-cost/SECURITY.md

 - **Token and cost quotas** (`--max-tokens`, `--max-cost`) to avoid runaway processing
 - **Fuzz tests and golden tests** to catch crashes and contract regressions

+*(Note: Pipe mode is temporarily disabled in v0.5.0 for refactoring, but likely to return in v0.6.0 with these protections.)*

 If you discover a case where llm-cost violates these expectations, please treat it as a potential security bug and report it via the process above.